 \subsection{Problem statement}

-In this work, we aim to produce open-vocabulary zero-shot semantic segmentation of an image.
+In this work, we aim to produce open-vocabulary\footnote{We adopt the taxonomy defined in the recent survey~\cite{wu2024towards} and define our method as `open-vocabulary', with capabilities to generalize to unseen datasets.} semantic segmentation of an image.
 We consider an image $X \in \mathbb{R}^{H \times W \times 3}$ which we split into a sequence of $N$ patches of dimensions $P \times P \times 3$ with $P\times P$ the patch size and $N = \lceil \frac{H}{P}\rceil \cdot \lceil\frac{W}{P}\rceil$.
 A class token, noted \texttt{CLS}, is added to the input sequence and we feed the $N+1$ patches to a ViT~\cite{dosovitskiy2020image} model.
 We aim at producing dense visual features $F \in \mathbb{R}^{N \times d}$, with $d$ the feature dimension, that can later be matched to \emph{any} set of text inputs embedded in the same space.
-In particular, the goal is to produce a segmentation map per textual query which may or may not be present in the image.
-We detail below how to generate such visual features and obtain semantic segmentation maps.
+In particular, the goal is to produce a segmentation map per textual query.